LOYOLA UNIVERSITY CHICAGO

 ENGR 311 Engineering Systems I (3 Credit Hours)

-Pre-requisites: ENGR 201 with a minimum grade of C-; Restricted to Applied Mathematics and Engineering Science majors; Concurrent enrollment in MATH 266 (Engineering Science majors only)
+Pre-requisites: ENGR 201 with a minimum grade of C-; Restricted to Applied Mathematics and Engineering majors; Concurrent enrollment in MATH 266 (Engineering majors only)

 ENGR 311 covers the fundamentals of signal and system analysis, focusing on representations of discrete-time and continuous-time signals and representations of linear, time-invariant systems.
 Major topics in this course include convolution, Fourier series, Fourier Transform, and unit impulse and unit step functions.
 Applications are drawn broadly from engineering and physics.